noahehall/theBookOfNoah/algorithms.md

     - thus yoou must define a cutoff point to keep the algorithm from searching infinetely

+### bidirectional search
+  - searches simultaneously from the root node and the goal node until the two search paths meet in the middle
+  - use cases
+    - its time efficient because it finds the solution faster than many other brute force solutions
+    - uses memory more efficiently that other approaches and always finds a solution

+#### issues
+  - complexity of implementation translating into a longer development cycle

 ## divide and conquer
   - divide the problem into smaller pieces each of which is manageable on its own
   - by making a problem simpler, you dan create a set of simpler steps to finding a problem solution